What’s the Difference Between Cacti and Succulents?

 We’re talking about tens of thousands of species of plants between the two groups, so any sort of specific care is impossible to give.

 Do you have any further questions about differences?
+Does this article answer your inquiry “are cacti succulents?”
 Or, do you have tips to tell them apart?
 Comment below!